criipto/docs-old/how-to/test-users.md

 ## Norwegian Vipps Login

 In order to test Vipps Login you need to install the Vipps app in a special test version on your device.
-Follow the Vipps [guide for intstructions](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md#vipps-test-apps) on how to set up test apps.
+Follow the Vipps [guide with instructions](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md#vipps-test-apps) on how to set up test apps.

 In order to test you also need a test phone number.
 Write to [support@criipto.com](mailto:support@criipto.com) and put something like "Vipps Login test number" in the subject line.